Presentation

 Team presentation

-ALPINES is a joint research group between Inria (Paris) and Jacques-Louis Lions Laboratory (Sorbonne University and CNRS), which focuses on scientific computing.
-Our research work consists in the development of novel parallel numerical algorithms and tools suitable for state-of-the-art mathematical models used in complex and large scale scientific applications, and in particular numerical simulations.
+ALPINES (Algorithms and parallel tools for integrated numerical simulations) is a joint research group between Inria (Paris) and Jacques-Louis Lions Laboratory (Sorbonne University and CNRS), which focuses on scientific computing.
+Our research work consists in the development of novel numerical algorithms and tools suitable for state-of-the-art mathematical models used in complex and large scale scientific applications, and in particular numerical simulations.

-The proposed research program is by nature multi-disciplinary, interweaving aspects of applied mathematics, computer science, as well as those of several specific applications, as wave propagation in multi-scale media, molecular simulations, astrophysics, and inverse problems.
+The proposed research program is by nature multi-disciplinary, interweaving aspects of applied mathematics, computer science, as well as those of several specific applications, as wave propagation in multi-scale media (with geophysical and medical imaging applications), inverse problems, and molecular simulations.

 • Our second objective is to integrate the novel numerical algorithms into a middle-layer that hides as much as possible the complexity of massively parallel machines from the users of these machines.